psyked/portfolio-2018/content/posts/recognition-and-rewards/index.md

 At [Deeson,](https://www.deeson.co.uk/) we used an app called [HeyTaco!](https://www.heytaco.chat/) to express gratitude, with a reward up for grabs each week for the top Taco recipients.

 [**HeyTaco!**
-_Boost engagement with our fun and unique team building tool for recognition, appreciation, and rewards._www.heytaco.chat](https://www.heytaco.chat "https://www.heytaco.chat")[](https://www.heytaco.chat)
+\_Boost engagement with our fun and unique team building tool for recognition, appreciation, and rewards.\_www.heytaco.chat](https://www.heytaco.chat 'https://www.heytaco.chat')[](https://www.heytaco.chat)

 HeyTaco! is a Slack integration, and each day everyone in the company had a budget of five Tacos (🌮) which they could elect to award to someone else in the company.